 If you or someone you care about is diagnosed with blindness or vision impairment, all of these terms can be daunting.
 Here we explain some key terminology to help you through.

-Vision Impairment: A vision impairment is technically defined as a limitation of one or more function of the eye, or visual system.
+A vision impairment is technically defined as a limitation of one or more function of the eye, or visual system.

 This means, a person with vision impairment, or low vision, does have some useful vision, however their vision loss is severe enough to affect their everyday life.
 This can include affecting a person’s ability to perform vocational, recreational and/or social tasks.
 Low vision can’t usually be corrected to normal vision with regular glasses.

-Totally Blind: a person who is considered totally blind has no measureable or useable vision, and no light perception.
+A person who is considered totally blind has no measureable or useable vision, and no light perception.

 How is Vision Impairment measured?

 Visual field includes a person’s peripheral vision in the measurement of their vision.
 That is, what can be seen all around while looking straight ahead.
 Visual fields can be measured using standardised tests.
-Complete loss of peripheral field of vision is often referred to as ‘tunnel vision’.

 A person who cannot see at six metres what a normally sighted person can see at 60 metres, is considered legally blind.
 A person who is legally blind is someone who has less than 6/60 vision in their better eye or has a field of vision restricted to 20 degrees in diameter or less, compared to the normal field of vision of 180 degrees, or a combination of both reduced visual acuity and field of vision.